 | Currency | Bhutanese Ngultrum |

-With a travel eSIM, you don't have to choose an operator or look for where to buy a SIM: the plan automatically connects to the local network with the best signal.
-This simplifies the connection in Bhutan, where time is often limited by the tour schedule.
+With a travel eSIM, you don't have to choose a carrier or look for where to buy a SIM: the plan automatically connects to the local network with the best signal.
+This simplifies connection in Bhutan, where time is often limited by the tour schedule.

-How much data to bring to the Himalayas
+How much data to take to the Himalayas

 For a tourist trip to Bhutan, you don't need large amounts of data, because much of the time you'll be on routes and visits without your phone in hand.
 Normal use of maps, messaging, and a few photos averages 1 GB every 2-3 days.
 If you make video calls home or upload many videos, calculate more.